MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Results and analysis

 \subsection{Speaker Bank}

-Based on the differences in training methods, there are two types of speaker banks, as shown in Equation~\ref{equ:vp_init}.
-V$_\text{Init}$ represents the case where only visual cues are used for initialization, while VP$_\text{Init}$ incorporates both visual cues and pre-enrolled speech to generate the self-enrolled speech during the initialization step.
+There are two types of initial settings for speaker bank, as shown in Algorithm \ref{alg}.
+V$_\text{Init}$ represents the case where only visual cues are used for initialization, while VP$_\text{Init}$ incorporates both visual cues and pre-enrolled speech are used for initialization.
 Table~\ref{tab:speaker bank} presents the overall results of applying the speaker bank.
-We use TDSE, which is a time-domain model based on Conv-TasNet \cite{Conv-TasNet}, as baseline model.
-In this table, MeMo adopts the same backbone structure like TDSE, but incorporates an additional speaker banks.
+We use TDSE \cite{tdse}, which is a time-domain model based on Conv-TasNet \cite{Conv-TasNet}, as baseline model.
+In this table, MeMo adopts the same backbone structure like TDSE, but incorporates an additional speaker bank.
+Several key observations could be drawn from the results: